hcarolyn/library/README.md

 ## User Stories
-- As a user, I want to be able to add a new book to my library
+- As a user, I want to be able to add a book to my library
+- As a user, I want to be able to delete a book from my library
 - As a user, I want to be able to view a list of the books in my library
 - As a user, I want to be able to select a book and add a rating from 1 to 5 stars
-- As a user, I want to be able to filter through the books in my library by read status, genre, rating, or title.
+- As a user, I want to be able to filter through the books in my library by genre, rating, or title.
+- As a user, I want to be able to see books I haven't read yet